StonyBrookNLP/NeuroStructuralDecoding/README.md

 <img src="assets/img/example.png" alt="Image of NeuroStructuralDecoding"/>

 ### Code
-Code can be in our <a href='https://github.com/StonyBrookNLP/NeuroStructuralDecoding'>.
-GitHub Page </a>
+Code can be in our <a href='https://github.com/StonyBrookNLP/NeuroStructuralDecoding'> GitHub Page</a>.